ertugrulkilic5713/Mine-Sniffer-1/README.md

 # Mine-Sniffer-1
-Advanced mine detection and safety research &amp; engineering project.
+Advanced mine detection and safety rover.

 # Communication:
 All communication related to the process of developing the necessary code and design segments of the Mine Sniffer (MS) is done using the Trello planner and Whatsapp group messages.